csirianni/private-data-lookup/README.md

 ![PSI computation](https://private-user-images.githubusercontent.com/54677998/292687569-4fa846b9-1362-470c-b9cc-3de275a41706.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTEiLCJleHAiOjE3MDM0NDgyMjcsIm5iZiI6MTcwMzQ0NzkyNywicGF0aCI6Ii81NDY3Nzk5OC8yOTI2ODc1NjktNGZhODQ2YjktMTM2Mi00NzBjLWI5Y2MtM2RlMjc1YTQxNzA2LnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFJV05KWUFYNENTVkVINTNBJTJGMjAyMzEyMjQlMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjMxMjI0VDE5NTg0N1omWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPTljY2RjMjQ0NTAxOWFmMTgxYjdhOGE1MGQ3YWUwYjQzZGQyYjIyNzY3Y2FlYjUxZTI2NjBhZGQ4YjRkZTY4ZWEmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0JmFjdG9yX2lkPTAma2V5X2lkPTAmcmVwb19pZD0wIn0.okTTuRlv7eqpOtsC9B0yABMfDWpIEydPFEz3LuRZYCw)

+### Optimization

+Critical path latency in the system is defined as the time elapsed between the user clicking "Sign Up" and the browser specifying if the password is breached or not.
+To reduce critical path latency, [$k$-anonymity](https://en.wikipedia.org/wiki/K-anonymity) is used.
+By partitioning passwords into $k$ buckets, the number of passwords serialized by the server during each request is significantly reduced.
+This decreases the time to download breached passwords and linearly scan the set.

+Passwords are assigned a bucket based on one or more leaked bytes.
+Given $n$ leaked bytes, there are $\left[0, (2^8)^n - 1\right]$ buckets.
+This feature involves a tradeoff between user privacy and application performance.
+The key assumption is that the number of breached passwords is sufficiently large to not reveal identifiable information about individual users.
+Since real breached password datasets contain billions of passwords [[1](https://www.wired.com/story/collection-leak-usernames-passwords-billions/)], this assumption is reasonable.

 ## Instructions

 It's necessary to configure the `/frontend` and `/backend` folders initially.
 See the respective `README.md`s for more information.
 After configuration, you can run the application using the following commands.